What is the test for res judicata in Newfoundland?

 Does Rule 57.02(4)(c) of the Newfoundland Rules apply?
 (Newfoundland and Labrador, Canada)

-What is the effect of striking the entirety of the entire action?
+What is the impact of s.
+2(b) of the Charter on search warrants?
 (Newfoundland and Labrador, Canada)

-What is the test for proportionality in disclosure of documents?
+What is the test for self-incrimination in a sexual assault case?
 (Newfoundland and Labrador, Canada)

-What is the test for a defamation claim against a newspaper?
+What is the normal procedure for a jury to be discharged and a retrial ordered?
 (Newfoundland and Labrador, Canada)

 X